 The WE DO Campaign launched a new chapter in equality efforts across the South and was the first coordinated campaign calling for marriage equality in the region.
-WE DO actions told a story about what it is to be LGBT in the South, as we express our fundamental equality and humanity in the public square.
-These actions reveal the impact of discriminatory laws, and illustrate what it looks like when LGBT people are treated as second-class citizens.
+WE DO actions told a story about what it is to be LGBT in the South and to express our fundamental equality and humanity in the public square.
+These actions revealed the impact of discriminatory laws, and illustrated what it looks like when LGBT people are treated as second-class citizens.
 Read more about the WE DO Campaign from USA Today.

 LGBT people live in every town in the South, and yet we are often invisible.
 We are told that we should wait an undetermined period of time to be equal citizens, or that we should move if we want to be treated equally.
 But telling LGBT people that in order to have equal rights, they must leave their homes, their families and friends, the place they love, is not something we accept.
 For those that must leave for reasons of safety, employment, housing – any reason – we will keep working until the South no longer treats LGBT people as second-class citizens.